Tranduy1dol/moonmath/elliptic-curve/README.md

 # Chapter 5: Elliptic Curves

 ---

+## Summary

+---
 In this chapter, I've learned:

 ### **Ex.58** & **Ex.59**

 ---
-This two exercises have it own solution in the example.
+These two exercises have their own solution in the example.

 ### **Ex.60**